mario1987/BoxyCoin/README.md

 ----------------
 Boxy is an open-source, peer-to-peer Internet currency forked from Bitcoin and inspired by Litecoin.
 Like Bitcoin, it enables instant, near-zero cost payments to anyone in the world.
-Boxy's decentralised network is secured by complex mathematical computations which allows individuals to control their own finances.
+Boxycoin's decentralised network is secured by complex mathematical computations which allows individuals to control their own finances.
 Compared to Bitcoin and Litecoin, Boxy features faster transaction confirmation times, improved security and ARTAX storage integration (the first of its kind).
 ARTAX technology is set to revolutionize blockchain storage worldwide due to the availability of encryption cache persistance (ECP).